DaintyJet/Heap-Overflow-Example/README.md

 <img src="Images/VTable2.png" width=600>

 * We can see from the image above that the object loaded into memory will contain a pointer to a *vtable*, which is then offset to get the correct function to call.
-* We then use the entry in the *vtable* to call the correct code in memory
+* We then use the entry in the *vtable* to call the correct code in memory.
 * This means the first 4 bytes in a 32 bit program, or the first 8 bytes in a 64 bit program of the object will be a pointer to the *vtable* used to determine what code will be executed when a virtual function is called.

 Below we show an example of the assembly code of the call made with the line `v1.at(0)->virtualFunction();` in [exploit2-1.cpp](./SourceCode/Exploit/exploit2-1.cpp) and [exploit2-2.cpp](./SourceCode/Exploit/exploit2-1.cpp) when it has been compiled: